Jmotions/dotfiles/README.md

 Minimal and clean Arch Linux rice using Hyprland.

-Featuring wallset-engine (TUI for linux-wallpaperengine) (to use wall-set engine go to https://github.com/Jmotions/wallset-engine and follow the install instructions)
+Featuring wallset-engine (TUI for linux-wallpaperengine) (to use wallset-engine go to https://github.com/Jmotions/wallset-engine and follow the install instructions)

 ---